 Maintenance Choice is a program available to you that provides added convenience in filling your maintenance drugs.
-You may obtain a 90-day prescription at a CVS pharmacy.
+You may obtain a 90-day prescription at a CVS pharmacy or Costco Pharmacy.
 Keep in mind that the prescription must be written to dispense in a 90-day supply, plus any appropriate refills.